Wenn Ihr Deutsch könnt, lest diesen Bericht lieber auf Deutsch. Das ist das Original. Ungekürzt. Und um Längen besser.

 These are the kind of photos that should decorate a book cover with railroad stories.
 By the way, there is a book with one of my photos on the cover: “The Universe of Things: On Speculative Realism” by Steven Shaviro.

 I took the picture in Lithuania.
 Simply laid on my back in the forest, photographed towards the sky, put it on the blog, was discovered by University of Minnesota Press and got 150 dollars.
 Too bad that doesn’t happen more often.
 You probably have to do some marketing and stuff.
 But then I’d have less time to travel and write.
-I’d rather be poor and live an interesting life than rich and sit at the computer all the time.
+I’d rather be poor and live an interesting life than be rich and sit at the computer all day.

 Time for the last train of this journey.
 The heavy, black locomotive looks like it could go all the way to the North Pole.
 But people prefer to fly there now, sadly.
 The train from Malmö to Stockholm is the most comfortable of all.
 Upholstered chairs from the 1960s.
 Wood veneers from the 1950s.
 A soft carpet.
 A restaurant on board.
 And a nice and cheerful conductor, who is especially happy when he can announce that we will arrive in Mjölby two minutes early.
 And soon after: “If nothing obscene happens, we will arrive in Linköping two minutes ahead of schedule.”
 Well, let’s stay decent then.